gabrieljacintho/asteroids-unity-photon/README.md

-# Crazy Guys
+# Asteroids

-Crazy Guys is a multiplayer party royale game developed for Photon Engine study with Unity Engine, C# and Photon Engine.
+Asteroids is a multiplayer game developed for Photon Engine study with Unity Engine, C# and Photon Engine.